virtual-labs/exp-beam-voltage-iitk/experiment/theory.md

 <br>

 ### Note:
 Biological samples and polymeric samples may undergo beam damage during imaging.
 Sample burning or evaporation may also occur upon exposure to electron beam.
 The build-up of volatile gases may also be very deleterious to the instrument itself.
 Thus, it is advisable to know the nature of the samples being imaged beforehand.
 There is a new class of SEM instrument called ‘environmental SEM’ which has the sample chamber separated by a differential pumping across the different SEM sections.
-Here, biological samples or wet-samples may also be imaged (which may otherwise lose the water vapor and deform).<br>
+Here, biological samples or wet-samples may also be imaged (which may otherwise lose the water vapor and deform).<br></div>